 How RAISE EXCEPTION work in PostgreSQL?

-If we need to raise an error we need to use exception level after using the raise statement in it.
+If we need to raise an error, we need to use the exception level after using the raise statement in it.

 USING option = expression

-We can also provide hint with error message which is used to find the root cause of error easier and it is possible to discover the error.
-Exception gives error in error code, we will identify error using the error code, it will define either a condition of SQL State code.
-When raise statement is not specifying the level then it will specify the printed message as error.
-After printing the error message currently running transaction is aborted and the next raise statement is not executed.
+We can also provide an error message that is used to find the root cause of the error easier, and it is possible to discover the error.
+The exception gives an error in the error code; we will identify the error using the error code; it will define either a SQL State code condition.
+When the raise statement does not specify the level, it will specify the printed message as an error.
+After printing, the error message currently running transaction is aborted, and the next raise statement is not executed.

-It is used in various parameters or options to produce the error message is more informative and readable.
-When we are not specifying any level then by default exception level is used in raise statement.
-Exception level is abort the current transaction with raise statement in it.
-Exception level is very useful and important in raise statement to abort the current transaction in it.
+It is used in various parameters or options to produce an error message that is more informative and readable.
+When we are not specifying any level, then by default, the exception level is used in the raise statement.
+The exception level is aborted the current transaction with a raise statement in it.
+The exception level is very useful and important to raise the statement to abort the current transaction in it.

 Examples of PostgreSQL RAISE EXCEPTION

 Raise an exception statement, which reports different messages.